foopod/Enchiridion/The Enchiridion.md

 # The Enchiridion

 What you find below is a combination of the Enchiridion of Epictetus, my own thoughts and my own research.
-None of what you read is hard fact, simply my opinions and thoughts.
+None of what you read is fact, simply my opinions and thoughts.

 [Carter]: http://classics.mit.edu/Epictetus/epicench.html